 Institutional Financing Agencies for Agriculture Sector

 Agricultural finance, particularly institutional agricultural finance, has gained more importance than ever before.
-To increase productivity and production, variety of fertilizers, seeds, fungicides and insecticides need to be used.
+To increase productivity and production, a variety of fertilizers, seeds, fungicides, and insecticides need to be used.
 Some people may not have the resources to purchase them, this is when they turn to certain institutions to finance their needs.

 The institutional sources of agricultural finance are –

 The best and cheapest source of India’s rural credit is co-operative finance.
 The Primary Agricultural Credit Societies, popularly known as the PACS, cover about 86% of the villages and account for approximately 36% of the country’s total rural population.
 Around 88,000 PACS provided a loan of Rs.6461 Crores to the farmers in 1993-94 to meet their medium-term and short-term needs.
 In 2006-07, the amount increased to Rs.42480 Crores.

 - Land Development Banks

 Land Development Banks are facilitating long-term loans to the farmers for almost 15-20 years against the mortgage of land for purchasing modern implements, repaying old debts, and improving the condition of land permanently.
 Currently, there are 733 primary and 19 central Land Development Banks in India.